top of page

 My Story

 I have a strong commitment to my constant growth as a therapist and a human being.
 I see the essence of my personal path and my work in psychotherapy as understanding not-seperateness on all levels – welcoming all parts of our psyches, finding relational healing, finding the truth of not-seperateness spiritually, and ecologically coming back home to our belonging as part of the natural world.
 As a white, cis-gendered woman, a vital part of my path is a commitment to continually challenging my own conceptions and norms with anti-racist, de-colonizing, and anti-oppression perspectives, education, and dialogue.
+I use she/her pronouns.

 I took the route of becoming a psychotherapist through being a social worker because I have a commitment to social justice, and wanted to begin my psychotherapy career working in the public sector.
 I worked for UCSF at community mental health clinics for 8 years as a Clinical Social Worker, providing individual and group psychotherapy and practical case management to people with severe mental health issues, substance dependence, homelessness, chronic medical issues, and trauma.